zheludkovm/JavaMatePatch/README.md

 Simple javaagent to control WM name

-Aimed to resolve bug : java swing apps incorrectly working in full screen on mate desktop
+Aimed to resolve bug : java swing appsworks incorrectly if launched full screen on mate desktop

-global menu open and immediately close on mouse click
+global menu opens and immediately closes on mouse click

-it happens because of java can't detect Window Manager name.
+it happens because java can't detect Window Manager name.

-java asks name of root x window and receive nothing.
+java asks name of root x window and receives nothing.

-My patch just instrument one method in jdk class XNETProtocol - forces it to return custom Window Manager name instead of asking xwindow name
+My patch just instruments one method in jdk class XNETProtocol - forces it to return custom Window Manager name instead of asking xwindow name

-This patch use javassist to instrument class, so dont forget copy javassist lib from build to the same directory as JavaMatePatch-1.0.0-SNAPSHOT.jar
+This patch uses javassist to instrument class, so dont forget copy javassist lib from build to the same directory as JavaMatePatch-1.0.0-SNAPSHOT.jar

 To run any application in mate just add